 TAFI is Idaho's cash assistance program that provides families with cash assistance on a monthly basis to help make ends meet.

 TAFI provides cash benefits only.
-Other programs you may be eligible for provide food assistance, child care assistance, and health coverage assistance.
+Other programs you may be eligible for provide food assistance, child care assistance, and Medicaid.

 Eligible families can access their money through two methods: